Best UI Animation Tools for iOS and Android Apps

 Agilie developers created such a wonderful dynamic animation using the possibility of elementary physics.

-But if you are not completely satisfied with those opportunities for designing animations that Android offers, we can give you a few examples of ready-made open-source libraries.
+But if you are not completely satisfied with the opportunities for designing animations that Android offers, we can give you a few examples of ready-made open-source libraries.
 They’re all aimed to build different types of animation.

 Lottie is an open-source library created by Airbnb guys.
 It’s designed to parse the animation of Adobe After Effects and render it on phone.
-Animations are being stored in JSON-files exported from After Effects.
+Animations are being stored in JSON files exported from After Effects.

-The main advantage of Lottie is the support of a great many of After Effects features, which is a good thing if you want to build animation apps for Android.
+The main advantage of Lottie is the support of a great many After Effects features, which is a good thing if you want to build animation apps for Android.